Table of Contents

 How can blockchains be used in the real world?

 While blockchain was born to run the Bitcoin network, its uses now extend far beyond currency and private transactions.
 In fact, most industries could benefit from the use of blockchain technology.

 Here are a few examples of industries that have already started to adopt blockchain technology:

 Blockchain platforms are an incredibly useful and efficient way to store and exchange patient data, but they can also be used to identify mistakes in the medical field (all those nodes have to come to a consensus, remember).

-Blockchain could be used in real estate, not simply to keep property records, but also to tokenize IRL assets and increase efficiency across underlying industry operations.
+Blockchain could be used in real estate, not simply to keep property records, but also to tokenize tangible assets and increase efficiency across underlying industry operations.

 Huge food supply chains, like IBM Food Trust, are already using blockchain technology to trace the end-to-end journey of food products, allowing for quick identification of contamination points and transparency over everything the product has come into contact with.

-Voting systems across the world are in need of some technological innovation, and blockchain could provide the perfect solution.
+Voting systems across the world are in need of some technological innovation, and blockchain could provide a solution.
 A voting system that makes use of blockchain technology offers the potential to drastically reduce (if not entirely eliminate) voter fraud.
 This means more time and money saved on human resources and increased transparency across the voting process.

 What's the difference between blockchain and Bitcoin?